hkalic/Qiskit/README.md

 KeyError: '11'
 - - -
-Finaly, I found the error.
+Finally, I found the error.
 I forgot to measure at the end of circuit.
 LoL

 That's why my results are all the same.
 I think '11'.